Redux Resource

 actionTypes

-An object of Redux action types that the resource reducer responds to.
+An object of Redux that the responds to.
 Dispatch these from action creators to change the state of your store.

 The complete object is shown below: